Expo 2020 Dubai: The Aftermath

 Expo 2020 Dubai

-We’ve mentioned the Dubai 2020 Expo before, but world expos are large international exhibits that aim to highlight countries' achievements and connect people from across the world.
+We’ve mentioned the Expo 2020 Dubai before, but world expos are large international exhibits that aim to highlight countries' achievements and connect people from across the world.
 They also place a particular emphasis on celebrating ideas, inventions and projects, along with cultural exchange.
-The first Expo, held in London in 1851, entertained six million visitors, including Charles Dickens, Charles Darwin, and George Eliot.
+The first Expo held in London in 1851 entertained six million visitors, including Charles Dickens, Charles Darwin, and George Eliot.
 Along with London, 32 other cities have been home to such expos, including New York, Barcelona, Seville, San Francisco, Shanghai, and most recently, Milan.

 But what has come out of World's Fairs, or Expos, as they are called now?
 Among many things, these global events have seen the Eiffel Tower in Paris, the Ferris Wheel, the iconic Space Needle in Seattle and IMAX Cinema.
 Americans even believe that the ice cream cone originated out of the 1904 World's Fair in Saint Louis when a Syrian concession vendor cooled one of his confections, shaped it into a cone and scooped ice cream inside.

-The Dubai 2020 Expo will be held in the new Dubai South development, near the brand-new Al Maktoum International Airport that is poised to become the world’s largest airport.
+The Expo 2020 Dubai was held in the new Dubai South development, near the brand-new Al Maktoum International Airport that is poised to become the world’s largest airport.
 Dubai South is home to the Dubai World Central Free Zone (DWC), which offers you the chance to take advantage of one of the over three-dozen Free Zones in the UAE.

-If you're looking to discover business opportunities in this area of Dubai during Expo 2020, or even during the legacy period, do not hesitate to contact our team.
-We would be delighted to guide you on what you need to do to host an event on the premises or work to set up a base in the Dubai South Free Zone.
+If you're looking to discover more about innovation and development in Dubai, contact our team.
+We would be delighted to guide you on what you need to do to host an event on the premises of District 2020 or work to set up a base in the Dubai South Free Zone.

 CEO, Europe Emirates Group